pkese/FsChat/README.md

 Alternatively, if you didn't store the response into a variable, you can use `chat.parseTableAs<T>()`, which will parse the last response in the chat context.

 Notice:
-column names in the table and record field names don't need to match exactly:
+1) Column names in the table and record field names don't need to match exactly:
     in the above example, table column `Song Title` is automatically mapped into `song` field of record.
     The parser uses Levenshtein edit distance to find the closest match.
+2) Cell values `N/A`, `N / A`, `/`, `-`, `--` are automatically mapped to `None` in the record.
+    It is suggested to explicitely instruct LLM to write one of these values for missing data in the table.

 ### Mermaid charts